Dark Winds

 So is murder.
 Though it shouldn’t be.

-Pretty soon the only job Joe has is to keep breathing as he uncovers layers of evil–and to make sure his fellow officers, and his beloved wife, do the same.
-But how?
-That’s the real question.
+Pretty soon the only job Joe had was to keep breathing as he uncovered layers of evil—and to make sure his fellow officers, and his beloved wife, did the same.

 What Happens Way Out West

 We meet the staid but educated Joe Leaphorn and his spiritually steeped wife, Emma.
 Then there’s former-FBI-agent-turned-private-investigator Jim Chee.
-And finally, we’re introduced to officer Bernadette Manuelito, who is starting to wonder if her destiny lies outside the reservation.
+And finally, we’re introduced to officer Bernadette Manuelito, who is just returning to the reservation after exploring her possible destiny outside it.

-While this series obviously follows a murder, turning this into an appealing-but-predictable mystery, the real hook here is in the show’s characters.
+While this series obviously follows murder, turning this into an appealing but predictable mystery, the real hook here is in the show’s characters.
 They’re real, tangible and have a lot of heartfelt backstory, which viewers see doled out in each episode.

 Episode Reviews